shiva/blog-posts/2014/2014-07-14-rid-of-passwords.md

 ---
-layout: post
 title: Getting rid of passwords
-categories: []
 tags:
   - passwords
   - authentication
   - password
   - identity
   - security
   - OAuth
   - OAuth 2.0
-status: publish
-type: post
-published: true
-meta:
-  geo_latitude: '49.264123'
-  geo_longitude: '-123.011850'
-  geo_public: '1'
-author:
-  email: shiv@shiv.me
-  display_name: Shiva
-  first_name: Shiva
-  last_name: Velmurugan
+description: Getting rid of passwords
+date: '2014-7-14'
 ---

 I hate passwords.
 Seems like several smart people are on the case of getting rid of the "password"